What are some examples of successful sonic branding?

 • Why It's Successful:

-• Pavlovian Association: The "ta-dum" has become a powerful audio cue.
-Users hear it and immediately associate it with the start of their chosen entertainment, creating a sense of anticipation and pleasure.
+• Pavlovian Association: Users hear it and immediately associate it with the start of their chosen entertainment, creating anticipation and pleasure.

-• Brevity & Uniqueness: It's short, distinctive, and doesn't overstay its welcome, perfectly suited for the fast-paced digital environment.
+• Brevity & Uniqueness: It's short, distinctive, and doesn't overstay its welcome.

-• Strategic Impact: In a relatively short time, Netflix has created a globally recognized sonic signature that enhances the user experience and solidifies its brand identity as a leading entertainment provider.
+• Strategic Impact: Netflix created a globally recognized sonic signature that enhances the user experience.
+For a deeper look, see how its approach compares with Disney+'s sonic strategy.

 A sleek, silver Apple MacBook laptop is open on a table in a bright, minimalist room.
 A clear, blue soundwave with the word 'BONG' prominently displayed rises from the screen, representing the iconic Mac startup chime.